GuanLab/Sleep-Stage-Auto-annotation/README.md

 ### 2. preprocessing

+The code used for data preprocess can be found in `./preprocess` folder.
+Both PhysioNet and SHHS data were preprocessed in the same fashion. while details may be different since the two datasets were stored in different formats.
+The data preprocess is carried out in following steps:

+* 1.  split train and test sets: Then we separate the 994 records into a training set and a test set (80:20 partition example: whole_train_80.txt and whole_test_20.txt).

+`python split_train_test.py`
+this will generate file ids for both training set and test set, stored in `id_train80.txt` and  `id_test20.txt`

+# 2. create reference distribution for input signal. the uniformed distribution will be used in quantile normalzation.
+`python create_ref_shhs.py` : this will generate `ref555_shhs_8c.npy` and `ref555_shhs_eeg.npy` stored as numpy array.

+# 3. signal preprocess and quantile normalization
-Since the lengths of sleep recordings are different, we first make uniform these recordings to the same 8-million length (2^23 = 8,388,608) by padding zeros at both the beginning and the end.
+`python process_shhs_signal_label.py`: this will geneate both the processed 8 channel signals and eeg signals (2 channels).
+Also this will generate the corresponding prediction labels.
+Of note, since the lengths of sleep recordings are different, we first make uniform these recordings to the same 8-million length (2^23 = 8,388,608) by padding zeros at both the beginning and the end.
+The labels and padding signals should be padded in the same way.

-Then we separate the 994 records into a training set and a test set (80:20 partition example: whole_train_80.txt and whole_test_20.txt).
-After that, we quantile normalize the training data.

 ### 3. model training
 The model we present here used 11 channels to train the model.
 You can adjust the number of channels you would like to use.